scribe-org/Scribe-iOS/README.md

     <a href="https://github.com/scribe-org/Scribe-iOS/blob/main/Resources/Demos/translation_demo.gif"><kbd><img src ="Resources/Demos/translation_demo.gif" width="225"/></kbd></a>
 </p>

-The goal is to first expand this feature to allow for translations from system and chosen languages.
+Those interested in improving this feature can see the [Translation project](https://github.com/scribe-org/Scribe-iOS/projects/1).The goal is to first expand this feature to allow for translations from system and chosen languages.
 Later `Translate` will provide options for entered words where a user can use grammatical categories and synonyms to select the best option.
 More advanced methods will be planned and added once this feature is out of **`beta`**.

 As of now translations ([P5972](https://www.wikidata.org/wiki/Property:P5972), [Q7553](https://www.wikidata.org/wiki/Q7553)) are not widely available on [Wikidata](https://www.wikidata.org/).
 The current functionality is thus based on [🤗 Transformers](https://github.com/huggingface/transformers) machine translations of words queried from [Wikidata](https://www.wikidata.org/).
 Edits to translations.json files are welcome while this feature is in **`beta`**, but the goal is for translations to be directly queried.
 Furthermore, translating verbs currently requires the user to input `to VERB` so that there is a distinction between verbs and other word forms.
 This requirement will be removed when later versions change the keyboard display to provide the user with multiple options across grammatical categories.